What Does “Anasazi” Mean, and Why Is It Controversial?

 “It is to my knowledge within our Pueblo communities that we have always referred to our ancestors with proper words to describe their next stage in life with honor and care according to our own language composition,” says Stephanie Oyenque (Acoma Pueblo), IPCC Cultural Education Specialist.
 “The term ‘Anasazi’ is a word not used within our Pueblo communities.
 Therefore, how can we, as a universal collective, honor our past people with dignity and respect?
 Now is the time to take back control of how to accurately describe our ancestral people.”

-In pursuit of accuracy and respect, the Indian Pueblo Cultural Center and Shumakolowa Native Arts are dedicated to changing all mentions of Anasazi to Ancestral Pueblo or Ancestral Puebloan, and helping to educate others on the reason the term is no longer acceptable.
+In pursuit of accuracy and respect, the Indian Pueblo Cultural Center and Indian Pueblo Store are dedicated to changing all mentions of Anasazi to Ancestral Pueblo or Ancestral Puebloan, and helping to educate others on the reason the term is no longer acceptable.
 It will only appear on our sites when part of a product or other official name, and in those cases a link to this information will be included.